TIYDC/newline_hw/README.md

 2. Start a rails server / open it in default browser
 3.  `bin/rake test`
 4. Reown rails server process so everything behaves as expected.
+5. Tell spring die when it needs to die.

 _Javascript_

 1. Run `npm install` when `package.json` present and no yarn file
+1. Run `yarn install` when `yarn.lock` present

+## TIYO-Assistant Integration

+This provides a message bus to allow TIYO assistant to send json to our local binary.
+This is used to open a terminal window (Apple Terminal or iTerm2) using appleScript and start a `hw <submission-id>` command.
+We use the NewlineCli to backfill data required to run the remainder of the commands.

+1. You MUST be on a MAC (hope to drop this in the future)
+1. You MUST have `newline_cli` installed
+2. You MUST be running a ruby 2.3 or higher
+3. You MUST have that ruby either in the system loadpath or use, rbenv, rvm, or chruby.
+4. THIS IS ALPHA so please send logs.

 ## Development